-Red meat is not such a good iron source in a vegan or vegetarian diet, however, it is big source of iron for those who do eat meat.
+Red meat is not such a good iron source in a vegan or vegetarian diet.
+However, it is a big source of iron for those who do eat meat.

-This is one of the two meats included in these 10 iron rich foods.
+This is one of the two types of meat included in these 10 iron rich foods.